-Your presentation should be about 15 minutes long or a little longer (your time block is 20 minutes but that should include a chance for questions at the end).
-During the actual talk, I'll raise a sign at 5 minutes left (that is, after 10 minutes), at 1 minute left, and at zero minutes left, to help you keep track of your pacing.
-Both partners need to participate substantially in the presentation, but the time does not have to be a 50-50 split.
+During the actual talk, I'll raise a sign at 5 minutes left (that is, after 7 or 13 minutes), at 1 minute left, and at zero minutes left, to help you keep track of your pacing.
+Both/all partners need to participate substantially in the presentation, but the time does not have to be a 50-50 split.